 Wintry relations between characters are often expressed in their frigid residences, for in this novel Trollope’s views of the domestic ideal are as much a matter of houses as of homes, or the people who live in them.
 When Mrs Dale reflects on the ‘deathlike coldness’ (p.
 000) of Christopher Dale’s Great House, she is not thinking of its heating arrangements.
-Nevertheless, it is not an accident that one of the points of difference between Mrs Dale and the squire is her insistence on keeping good fires: ‘"I like a fire when I’m cold," said Mrs. Dale’ (p.
+Nevertheless, it is not an accident that one of the points of difference between Mrs Dale and the squire is her insistence on keeping good fires: ‘I like a fire when I’m cold,’ she says (p.
 000).
-The London mansion owned by the de Courcy family is a ‘cold, comfortless’ place, and Crosbie’s impressions of the villa where Alexandrina’s sister lives in St John’s Wood are still frostier: ‘No spot in London was, as he thought, so cold as the bit of pavement immediately in front of that door’ (p.
+The London mansion owned by the de Courcy family is a ‘cold, comfortless’ place (p.
+000), and Crosbie’s impressions of the villa where Alexandrina’s sister lives in St John’s Wood are still frostier: ‘No spot in London was, as he thought, so cold as the bit of pavement immediately in front of that door’ (p.
 000).
-Lily’s response to the wedding of Crosbie and Alexandrina emphasises the fact that it takes place in icy weather: ‘"Mamma," she said, "how cold they’ll be!"
+Lily’s response to the wedding of Crosbie and Alexandrina emphasizes the fact that it takes place in icy weather: ‘“Mamma,” she said, “how cold they’ll be!”
 Her mother had announced to her the fact of the black frost, and these were the first words she spoke’ (p.
 000).
 The newly-weds’ marital home in the fashionable location of Princess Royal Crescent is no improvement: ‘The very atmosphere was cold;—so cold that no fire could remove the chill’ (p.
 000).
 A warm atmosphere is, for Trollope, a reliable indication of human kindness.
 When Mrs Dale and her daughters decide to escape the squire’s domineering ways by leaving the Small House for a dismal retreat in Guestwick, he gives a vindictive order that the gardener should neglect the fire which would ripen their hothouse grapes.
-But the squire’s essential generosity reasserts itself, and he immediately withdraws his instruction: ‘ “Have the place put in perfect order’ (p.
+But the squire’s essential generosity reasserts itself, and he immediately withdraws his instruction: ‘Have the place put in perfect order’ (p.
 000).

 A deeper order is soon restored within the Dale family, as the proposed move to Guestwick is abandoned in what seems to be one of the novel’s few significant changes of mind.
-In fact this is another return to an earlier position rather than a genuine conversion, yet the novel’s stubborn conservatism is here mitigated by Trollope’s insistence on the potential for new kinds of understanding, as the longstanding quarrel between the squire and Mrs Dale is finally healed.
+In fact this is another return to an earlier position rather than a genuine conversion, yet the novel’s stubborn conservatism is here mitigated by Trollope’s insistence on the potential for new kinds of understanding, as the long-standing quarrel between the squire and Mrs Dale is finally healed.
 The good-humoured conclusion of The Small House at Allington comes close to reaffirming the values of the traditional marriage plot.
 Bell is cheerfully wedded to Dr Croft, and Trollope assures his readers that no-one, after all, has come to complete ruin.
-The tenacity that has intensified Lily’s difficulties also contributes to her salvation, as she rejects the role of a tragic heroine: ‘She resolved that she would be happy, and I here declare that she not only seemed to carry out her resolution, but that she did carry it out in very truth’ (p.
+The tenacity that has intensified Lily’s difficulties also contributes to her salvation, as she rejects the role of a tragic heroine: ‘she resolved that she would be happy, and I here declare that she not only seemed to carry out her resolution, but that she did carry it out in very truth’ (p.
 000).
 Crosbie is rehabilitated professionally, if not socially, and Alexandrina’s withdrawal to Baden-Baden allows her to escape the tedium of Princess Royal Crescent.
-This is not quite a celebration of universal harmony, but it is not the grim finale that that the darkening tone of the narrative had seemed to suggest in the immediate aftermath of Crosbie’s betrayal.
+This is not quite a celebration of universal harmony, but it is not the grim finale that the darkening tone of the narrative seemed to suggest in the immediate aftermath of Crosbie’s betrayal.
 Instead, Trollope provides his readers with a pragmatic but broadly hopeful account of the human resilience that make the best of disappointment and loss.

-<line space>
+<line #>